 Conclusion

 Bucharest isn't for us a "distant market we sometimes visit."
-It's the second pillar of our business, the place where we have physical representation, and the reference city for the Romanian IT, telco and petrochemical segments.
-For data centres and edge compute we have a verifiable project with full reference value.
+It's the second pillar of our business and the place where we have physical representation in residence at Piața Presei Libere.
+For data centres and edge compute we engage with the same design stack we apply across DACH and V4.
 For infrastructure work around the Bucharest IT cluster we're a natural candidate.
 For OMV Petrom and ATEX-regulated petrochemicals we bring a Slovak-Romanian-English language combination, which in the local integration segment is rare.